RosettaHS/OrionAPI/docs/Function Reference/OClamp.md

 long min - The minimum for the value.
 ```
 #### Returns
-If the given value "x" is greater than the minimum value, the value of "x" will be returned.
+If the given value `x` is greater than the minimum value, the value of `x` will be returned.
 Otherwise, the minimum value will be returned.

 ## Use